-Some studies have also suggested links to acute lymphocytic leukemia (ALL) in children and to chronic lymphocytic leukemia (CLL) and other blood-related cancers, such as multiple myeloma and non-Hodgkin lymphoma, in adults.
+Some studies have also suggested links to childhood leukemia (particularly AML) as well as acute lymphocytic leukemia (ALL), chronic lymphocytic leukemia (CLL), and other blood-related cancers (such as multiple myeloma and non-Hodgkin lymphoma) in adults.
 However, the evidence is not as strong for these cancers.

 Studies done in the lab

-Benzene has also been studied for its ability to cause cancer in lab animals such as rats and mice.
-When inhaled or swallowed, benzene has been found to cause various types of tumors in lab animals.
-These results support the finding of an excess risk of leukemia in humans from exposure to benzene, However, most studies in humans have not found an increased risk of cancers other than leukemia among people with higher exposures.
+When inhaled or swallowed, benzene has been found to cause different types of tumors in lab animals such as rats and mice.
+These results support the finding of an excess risk of leukemia in humans.
+However, most studies in humans have not found an increased risk of cancers other than leukemia among people with higher exposures.

 Benzene has been shown to cause chromosome changes in bone marrow cells in the lab.
+(The bone marrow is where new blood cells are made.)
 Such changes are commonly found in human leukemia cells.